Balancing risk and return

 You’ll be familiar with the saying that it’s wise not to have all your eggs in one basket.
 By spreading your investments across different asset classes, you can reduce the volatility of your overall portfolio without lowering your expected return.
 This is referred to as asset diversification.

 In addition, different assets perform differently in different market conditions.
-Fixed-interest investments like bonds, for example, might produce solid returns at a time when shares are underperforming and vice versa.
+Fixed-interest investments such as bonds, for example, might produce solid returns at a time when shares are underperforming and vice versa.

 One of the advantages of saving with the scheme is that your savings are spread across many different investments across a range of asset classes.
 The mix of investment classes varies depending on which investment option you choose.